TriangleEarth/TES/doc/README.md

-happy Core
+TriangleEarthSociety Core
 =============

 Setup
 ---------------------
-happy Core is the original happy client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of happy transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+TriangleEarthSociety Core is the original TriangleEarthSociety client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of TriangleEarthSociety transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download happy Core, visit [hppy.be](http://hppy.be).
+To download TriangleEarthSociety Core, visit [hppy.be](http://hppy.be).

 Running
 ---------------------
-The following are some helpful notes on how to run happy on your native platform.
+The following are some helpful notes on how to run TriangleEarthSociety on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/happy-qt` (GUI) or
+- `bin/TriangleEarthSociety-qt` (GUI) or
-- `bin/happyd` (headless)
+- `bin/TriangleEarthSocietyd` (headless)

 ### Windows

-Unpack the files into a directory, and then run happy-qt.exe.
+Unpack the files into a directory, and then run TriangleEarthSociety-qt.exe.

 ### OS X

-Drag happy-Core to your applications folder, and then run happy-Core.
+Drag TriangleEarthSociety-Core to your applications folder, and then run TriangleEarthSociety-Core.

 ### Need Help?

-* See the documentation at the [happy Wiki](https://happy.info/) for help and more information.
+* See the documentation at the [TriangleEarthSociety Wiki](https://TriangleEarthSociety.info/) for help and more information.
-* Ask for help on [#happy](http://webchat.freenode.net?channels=happy) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=happy).
+* Ask for help on [#TriangleEarthSociety](http://webchat.freenode.net?channels=TriangleEarthSociety) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=TriangleEarthSociety).
-* Ask for help on the [happyTalk](https://happytalk.io/) forums.
+* Ask for help on the [TriangleEarthSocietyTalk](https://TriangleEarthSocietytalk.io/) forums.

 Building
 ---------------------
-The following are developer notes on how to build happy on your native platform.
+The following are developer notes on how to build TriangleEarthSociety on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)